Helpful Information

 There are signs you can watch out for that may indicate your child is experiencing distress from having viewed sexually explicit material online:

 • There are noticeable changes in your child’s typical behaviour patterns.
-They seem easily agitated, overly sensitive and emotional.
+They seem easily agitated, overly sensitive, and emotional.

 • Your child mentions the image they saw is interfering with their other thoughts.
 It seems to keep “popping” into their head.